 Trinity Studentship in Theology

-The Trinity Studentship in Theology is intended for students who wish to undertake a PhD in Theology.
-Graduates of any University are eligible to apply.
+The Trinity Studentship in Theology is intended for students who wish to undertake a PhD in Theology at the University of Cambridge,

 Among equally strong candidates preference will be given first to lineal descendants of members of the Haberdashers’ Company and then to candidates from Staffordshire.